 The phenomenon of the hijra in Indian society plays an impactful role where gender and sexuality debates that that center upon drag or ‘hijras’.
 They are perceived as two distinct cultural categories that unsettle preconceived notions of the masculine and the feminine.

-Drag queen and ‘hijras’ performances open up spaces where we as a larger society “can watch a small group and become aware” of ourselves and understand that all “performance is an illusion . . .and might be considered more ‘truthful,’ more ‘real’ than ordinary experience.
+Drag queen and ‘hijras’ performances open up spaces where a larger society “can watch a small group and become aware” of themselves and understand that all “performance is an illusion and might be considered more ‘truthful,’ more ‘real’ than ordinary experience.

 The hijra figure is not the Indian counterpart of, nor the Indian answer to, the drag queen.
 The cultural nuances involved in the hijra lifestyle, including its ritualistic and religious are similar BUT not exactly the same, in the concept of the drag queen.